dfed/SafeDI/README.md

 Other Swift DI libraries like [Swinject](https://github.com/Swinject/Swinject) and [Cleanse](https://github.com/square/Cleanse) do not offer compile-time safety, though other features are similar.
 A primary benefit of the SafeDI library is that compilation validates your dependency tree.

+## Introspecting a SafeDI tree

+You can utilize the `safeditool` to create a [GraphViz DOT file](https://graphviz.org/doc/info/lang.html) to introspect a SafeDI dependency tree by utilizing the `--dot-file-output` parameter on `safeditool`.
+This command will create a `DOT` file that you can pipe into `GraphViz`‘s `dot` command to create a pdf.

 ## Acknowledgements

 Huge thanks to [@kierajmumick](http://github.com/kierajmumick) for helping hone the early design of SafeDI.